• Skip to primary navigation

 It seems that the two things people most often under budget for are food and gas.

-You might find that you end up visiting more supermarkets than restaurants in Norway, so it could be a good idea to look for accommodation with a kitchen – and then you can make some of these super Norwegian, super budget meals!
+You might find that you end up visiting more supermarkets than restaurants in Norway, so it could be a good idea to look for accommodation with a kitchen – and then you can make some of these budget Norwegian meals!
 Booking.com has lots of cabins and apartments that usually come with a kitchen.

-And if you’re renting a car in Norway (which I think you should, if you can) remember that on top of the rental price you’ll also be paying a lot for gas.
+And if you’re renting a car in Norway (which I think you should, if you can) remember that on top of the rental price you’ll also be paying a lot for gas, unless you rent an electric car (which is becoming more common here).
 You can check the current gas prices in Norway here.

 Though on the flip side, I think a lot of people put off visiting Norway because they think it will be way more expensive than it actually has to be.

-Even looking at a map can be deceptive, as small distance can end up taking surprisingly long to cover when you’re navigating winding mountain roads and catching ferries across fjords.
-So if you’re planning to spend a few days in Oslo, then hop over to Bergen for a bit, and then drive up to Tromsø to catch the Northern Lights, you might want to consult Google Maps first.
+Even looking at a map can be deceptive, as small distances can end up taking surprisingly long to cover when you’re navigating winding mountain roads with low speed limits and catching ferries across fjords.
+So if you’re planning to spend a few days in Oslo, then hop over to Bergen for a bit, and then drive up to Tromsø to catch the northern lights, you might want to consult Google Maps first.

 Not accounting for winter road closures